SAP-samples/teched2025-AD166/exercises/ex3/README.md

 ### Exercise 3.2 - Configure a Data Service

-📋 **Action Required**: Set up the data service configuration for sensor data.
+📋 **Next Step**: Set up the data service configuration for sensor data.

 > 📖 **Context**: After adding the sensor data to your application, you'll need to configure the data service which provides the sensor data.